ajgouge/TRPGRefactor/README.md

 # TRPGRefactor
 A cleanup of an earlier project of mine, in an attempt to make it more workable.

 The older version of this project can be found at <a href="https://github.com/ajgouge/Final-Project">ajgouge/Final-Project</a>.
-It was full of bad practice and bugs, so I'm attempting to clean it up and make it better.
+It was full of bad practices and bugs, so I'm attempting to clean it up and make it better.

 This includes the following:
 <ul>